Most Reliable Temporary Email Services

 - Limited domains mean a single DNS issue affects all users

-Moderate reliability with decent uptime, but CAPTCHA failures and ad script conflicts occasionally prevent address creation.
-Works well enough as a backup service, though the occasional CAPTCHA glitch can be frustrating under time pressure.
+It's got moderate reliability and decent uptime.
+CAPTCHA failures and ad script conflicts occasionally prevent address creation.
+It works well as a backup service.
+The occasional CAPTCHA glitch isn't fun under time pressure.

 - Stable uptime record over several years